shereedietel/notes/README.md

 # 2024-02-03
 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, make a list of all the tasks you need to complete, then prioritize them based on their importance and deadline.
 Next, allocate time for each task, taking into account any potential obstacles or interruptions.
 Finally, use task management tools and versions control systems to stay organised and track your progress.
 By following these tips, you can make the most of your programming time and achieve your goals more effectively.

+# 2024-02-04
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+Always strive to write clean, maintainable code that can be easily understood by others and yourself in the future.
+Complexity often leads to bugs and maintenance nightmares, while simplicity fosters reliability, scalability, and collaboration.
+Remember, code is read far more than it is written."

+In practice, this means avoiding unnecessary abstractions, keeping functions small and focused, using clear variable names, and writing self-documenting code.
+Continuously refactor your work for clarity and efficiency, embracing the principle of 'You aren't gonna need it (YAGNI).'
+Lastly, always consider the potential cognitive load on future readers or maintainers of your code."